 This course is designed to acquaint the student with the fundamental techniques involved in anatomic dissection as well as necropsy procedures.
 This laboratory will correlate with ATE 1110 lecture material and will help visualize concepts.
-Prerequisites: College level reading, writing and math skills re-

 Prerequisites: College level reading, writing and math skills required.
 Admission to the Veterinary Technology program and coding as A.S.
 Vet Tech.